shyampurk/LaravelBasicChatApp/README.md

 2. Open the [domainconfig.js](resources/js/domainconfig.js) file and update the following

-    -   Line 1: Replace the placeholder <HOST_OR_IP> with your web servers root address
+    -   Line 1: Replace the placeholder <HOST_OR_IP> with your web servers root address.
+If you are running the XAMPP locally then "localhost" is the root address.

 3. Open the [pubnubconfig.js](resources/js/pubnubconfig.js) file and update the following